ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### Recent News

-* Aug, 2020: I will be the head TA for [CSE/MATH 6644 Iterative Methods for Systems of Equations](https://math.gatech.edu/courses/math/6644) taught by [Prof. Tobin Isaac](https://cse.gatech.edu/people/tobin-isaac).
+* Aug, 2020: I will be the head TA for [CSE/MATH 6644 Iterative Methods for Systems of Equations](https://math.gatech.edu/courses/math/6644) taught by [Prof. Tobin G. Isaac](https://cse.gatech.edu/people/tobin-isaac).

 * Jun, 2020: [*Extended source imaging – a unifying framework for seismic & medical imaging*](https://arxiv.org/abs/2004.07389), was accepted in the *SEG Technical Program Expanded Abstracts 2020* and will be presented as a 50-min talk in the 2020 SEG Annual Meeting.